Institutional infrastructure

 Data & AI

-Data science and quant executive across regulated indices, asset management, and AI platforms.
-Built derivative-index production pipelines for an LSEG MTF and quant models for M&G's investment desk.
+20+ years across data science and quant executive roles in regulated indices, asset management, and AI platforms.
+Senior mandates at an LSEG MTF and M&G, building derivative-index production pipelines and quant models for the investment desk.

 Sergio Rodrigues